News Highlights

 The students

-are chosen by their School’s Scholarship Committee and are evaluated
+were chosen by the school’s Scholarship Committee and were evaluated

 based on the following criteria: